Tired And Hungry Nurse Kicks Out Her Boyfriend And His Dog Because He Used A Trick To Eat Her Food

 Read the story and take notes:

-Our OP is a nurse and she works really long shifts.
-She is dating Chris and they started talking about moving in together.
-The arrangement was - BF handles the food.
+Our OP is a nurse, and she works really long shifts.
+She is dating Chris, and they started talking about moving in together.
+The arrangement was that the boyfriend handles the food.

-OP got home rally late, and she was looking forward to that chicken and rice her BF had prepared for her.
+OP got home really late, and she was looking forward to the chicken and rice her boyfriend had prepared for her.
 But his dog wanted that food more.
 He tricked them and got the food, initiating a reaction from both of them.
-However, they were not the same.
-Bf thought it was hilarious, so OP kicked him and his dog out.
+However, their reactions were not the same.
+The boyfriend thought it was hilarious, so OP kicked him and his dog out.

 Redditors can see both parties' points of view.